al Social - In self-iso·la·tion

 We're going to get through it because we are New York and because we've dealt with a lot of things, and because we are smart.
 You have to be smart to make it in New York.
 And we are resourceful, and we are showing how resourceful we are.
 And because we are united, and when you are united, there is nothing you can't do.
 And because we are New York tough.
 We are tough.
 You have to be tough.
 This place makes you tough, but it makes you tough in a good way. — Gov. Andrew M. Cuomo

 The first month is very strange.
 The constant noise of ambulance sirens, the miscommunication by the World Health Organization, the separation from my home country.
-But the State of New York is taking this pandemic very seriously, unlike other parts of the country - or the President itself...
-The strength and unity of the city is pretty remarkable.
-Most of the people are doing their parts to flatten and crush this curve ⤵ Under quarantine and far from my loved ones, I'm taking this moment to reflect and reset.
+But the State of New York is taking this pandemic very seriously, in contrast to some other parts of the country.
+The city's strength and unity are incredible.
+Most people are doing their part to flatten the curve ⤵ Quarantined and away from my loved ones, I'm taking this moment to pause, reflect, and reset.